mmoiz129/nodejs-typescript-boilerplate/README.md

 # Nodejs, Typescript and Mysql
 The goal is to implement an api for an application to manage working tasks.
 See the __[user stories](#user-stories)__ for the application details to be implemented.

-Clone this repository and create a [git bundle](https://git-scm.com/docs/git-bundle) and send it to us when you finished the task.
-One of the most important topics we want to see, is how you commit your progress.
-This does not mean every commit has to be perfect. git s
 # To Run Application
 * To run the application please perform following task
     * Create database in mysql